New York Federal Criminal Defense Attorney

 How Federal Law Enforcement Works in New York

 The state of New York, like all U.S. states, is divided into different federal districts.
-In each of the federal districts in New York, federal prosecutors are tasked to enforce federal law on behalf of the United States Department of Justice.
-New York State is divided into 4 districts, the Northern, Southern, Western, and Eastern District.
-Each of those four districts has federal courthouses as well as branches of the Department of Justice, so-called U.S. Attorney’s Offices.
+In each of the federal districts in New York, federal prosecutors are tasked to enforce federal criminal law on behalf of the United States Department of Justice.
+New York State is divided into 4 districts, the Northern, Western, Southern, and Eastern Districts.
+Each of those four districts has federal courthouses as well as branches of the Department of Justice, and the so-called United States Attorney’s Office.
 The U.S. Attorney’s Offices employ federal prosecutors, also referred to as Assistant United States Attorneys (AUSA).
 Any dealing you may have with federal law enforcement in New York likely involves one of the following institutions and addresses.

 - (1) The Northern District of New York covers a population of more than 3 million people and includes the federal courthouses and U.S. Attorney’s Offices in Albany (445 Broadway, Albany, New York 12207), Binghamton (319 Federal Building, 15 Henry Street, Binghamton, New York 13901), Plattsburgh (14 Durkee Street, Suite 340, New York 12901), Syracuse (100 South Clinton Street, Syracuse, New York 13261).